-May and November bring a crowded field of candidates where (almost) all legislative districts are left with at least one Republican and Democratic candidate (only incumbent Democrat Jean Farmer-Butterfield currently has no challenger, though Republicans report an unaffiliated candidate will file there).
+November brings a crowded field of candidates where (almost) all legislative districts are left with at least one Republican and Democratic candidate.
+With notable exceptions for incumbent Democrats Howard Hunter, whose Republican challenger has dropped out, and Jean Farmer-Butterfield, who will likely face an unafilliated challenger.
 With plenty more to come, we hope these profiles will be a helpful resource to navigate these exciting times.

 Have a request?
 Tweet @RealFactsNC